 Sal Wood

-Furthermore, sal wood is termite- and fungus-resistant.
-Considering these features, many Indian householders believe sal wood to be one of the most practical woods for furniture.
+Furthermore, sal is termite- and fungus-resistant.
+Considering these features, many Indian householders believe sal timber to be one of the most practical furniture wood.

-These qualities promote its ubiquitous use in the manufacture of indoor window frames, doors, as well as support beams.
+These qualities promote its ubiquitous use in the manufacture of indoor window frames, doors, and support beams.

-• Extremely Robust: Sal wood is great for making high-quality furniture, wooden columns, and wooden framing.
+• Extremely Robust: Sal timber is great for making high-quality furnishing, wooden columns, and wooden framing.

-• Decay Resistance: Sal wood is resistant to fungi, white ants, and pests.
+• Decay Resistance: Sal timber resists fungi, white ants, and pests.

-• Remarkable Structural Strength: Because of its robustness, it is a great option for supplying strength and reinforcement.
-Sal wood is used in the manufacture of doors, heaps, and wooden frames.
-It can also be used to make little pieces of furniture.
+• Remarkable Structural Strength: Its robustness makes it a great option for supplying strength and reinforcement.
+Sal is used to manufacture doors, heaps, and wooden frames.
+It can also be used to make little pieces of decor.

 • Indoor Furniture: Tables, kitchen cabinets, chairs